chrislattman/blogging-project/docs/docker/README.md

     - Copies `file.txt` from your current directory to the `/path/to/dir` directory in a container
     - Works for both files and directories

+- `docker network connect network-name container-name`
+    - Connects a container to a Docker network

+- `docker network disconnect [-f] network-name container-name`
+    - Disconnects a container from a Docker network
+    - Add `-f` to force a disconnection

 ## Stopping containers

 - `docker restart container-name`